Asthma Special Needs Factsheet

-- need to take oral or inhaled medication, usually in the school nurse's office
+- need to take oral or inhaled medicine, usually in the school nurse's office

 - feel jittery, anxious, or hyper after using their inhalers (also called bronchodilators)

-- miss field trips that could aggravate their condition
+- miss field trips to places that could make their asthma worse

 - request the removal of allergens in classrooms that can trigger flare-ups

-- may need to be excused from phys-ed or other activities when they are having flare-ups
+- need to be excused from phys-ed or other activities when they have flare-ups

-Because bullies often target students who seem "different," certain health conditions, including asthma, can put kids and teens at higher risk of being bullied.
+Bullies often target students who seem "different," so having a health condition like asthma can put kids and teens at higher risk of being bullied.